MariusQuabeck/magic-device-tool/README.md

 # Version 1.0 - magic-device-tool

-A simple batch for installing Ubuntu and switching channels on your device
+A simple batch tool for installing Ubuntu and switching channels on your device

 Contact
 -------